 A pre-recorded lecture presentation provided via ReCap can also be included in this definition provided it is part of a broader structured activity.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

 When not attending lectures, seminars, workshops or other timetabled sessions you will continue learning through self-study.
-Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.
+Typically, this involves reading journal articles and books as well as using online library resources.
+Working on projects, and preparing for coursework assignments/examinations, workshops and seminars.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.

-Your overall workload typically consists of 10-14 contact hours per week depending on the module options you choose.
+It is expected that your overall workload typically consists of 10-14 contact hours per week depending on the module options you choose.
 You will undertake 15 hours of independent learning and assessment activity per week.
 In addition, there will be field trips and practical work involved.
 However, where it is not possible for the trips to run, we intend to offer the opportunity of virtual (synchronous or asynchronous) webinars, workshops and talks by practitioners and academic experts as well as virtual tours where possible from these institutions.

 The teaching team consists of highly qualified academics who have a range of expertise and experience.